ASVO Wine Show Technical Advisory Committee

 The ASVO has played an important role in the development of Best Practice Recommendations (BPR) for the Australian wine show system.
 In 2004 it published recommendations for Wine Shows, developed by an industry based ASVO Wine Show Committee, to act as guidelines for Australian wine shows to assist them in their objectives of improving and promoting the wine quality and style offering of the Australian Wine industry.
 Tru to our word the ASVO is review and update these recommendations as well as consider issues not addressed in the 2015 review.
-Thus the ASVO has again established an industry based Wine Show Technical Advisory Group (TAG), with members drawn from the wider industry, to review, revise and update the BPRs.
+Thus the ASVO has again established an industry based Wine Show Technical Advisory Committee (TAC), with members drawn from the wider industry, to review, revise and update the BPRs.
 The objective is to review and update the 2015 BPR on what constitutes best practice in the Australian Wine Show system including guidelines and recommendations.

 Members of the TAC have been chosen to represent a wide range of industry interests including large and small companies, a wide range of regional origins, trade, and press Louisa Rose has accepted the ASVO invitation to Chair the TAC.
 She brings considerable judging, committee and exhibitor experience to the position.
 The ASVO has also nominated Board Member Dr Anthony Robinson to act as the secretary to the TAC.
 He has a particular interest and many years of involvement in the Australian Wine Show system.

 Chair - Louisa RoseDuring her 20-year career at Yalumba, Louisa Rose has become one of the world’s most respected winemakers – forging an identity for Australian Viognier, challenging perceptions of Barossa Shiraz, leading her viti- and vinicultural teams to ever greater heights and giving up her nights, weekends and spare moments for the betterment of Australian wine.